dylaron/About-Me/resume_aaronydeng_cloud.md

 2017-2019, Design Engineer - Automation

 - Implemented an automation control into our latest and largest industrial machine (TwisterTrimmer T-Zero).
-A touchscreen HMI and a PLC controller system is built to orchestrate the operating of multiple VFD/motors, actuators and sensors.
+A touchscreen HMI and a PLC controller system was built to orchestrate the operating of multiple VFD/motors, actuators and sensors.
 My responsibilities included mechanical design, electrical design, and PLC/HMI programming.

 - Developed an electronic product with wireless cloud connectivity.
 My main contributions were circuit design and microcontroller firmware programming (C++)